GothenburgBitFactory/bugwarrior/docs/source/services/jira.rst

 .. note::

-   See :ref:`description_templates` for more details regarding how templates are processed.
+   See :ref:`field_templates` for more details regarding how templates are processed.

 Provided UDA Fields